gimmealetter/JS.Storage/README.md

 		myarray: ['firstindex','third index but realindex is 2'] }

-	* myarray.length still 3, but index 1(zero-based) is undeinfed
+	* myarray.length still 3, but index 1(zero-based) is undefined

 data's data cloned deep. when data's data is changed origin data is not changed.